Bug report #8525

 I'm not familiar with postgis or this table. could you point me to a table schema I could replicate?
 The top 100 method works great for this purpose, when it does work.

-#5 Updated by Nathan Woodrow over 10 years ago
+#5 Updated by Nathan Woodrow about 11 years ago

 Here is the create script for it: